ACCESS-NRI/CMWG_workshop_2025/README.md

 - **NCI Account** - This workshop has been designed to operatre on the Australian Research Environment (ARE), a web-based graphical interface for performing computational research on the National Computational Infrastructure (NCI) *Gadi* supercomputer.
 In order to access ARE, you will require an NCI account.
 If you do not have an NCI account, you can sign up [here](https://my.nci.org.au/mancini/signup/0).

-- **NCI Project Membership** - To run the exercises you will require access to two specific projects on *Gadi*:
+- **NCI Project Membership** - To run the tutorials you will require access to two specific projects on *Gadi*:
     - [`nf33` - ACCESS-NRI Training](https://my.nci.org.au/mancini/project/nf33) - This project hosts sample ISSM model files used throughout this workshop.
     - [`xp65` - ACCESS Analysis Environments](https://my.nci.org.au/mancini/project/xp65) - This project hosts the shared `analysis3` conda environment that contains all the Python packages used throughout the workshop.